 Set up Vercel AI Gateway

 Configure a Vercel AI Gateway provider in Aperture so your team can access models from multiple LLM providers through a single gateway endpoint.
-Vercel AI Gateway aggregates providers like OpenAI and Anthropic behind one API, supporting both the chat completions and responses APIs.
+Vercel AI Gateway aggregates providers such as OpenAI and Anthropic behind one API, supporting both the chat completions and responses APIs.

 Aperture routes requests based on the model name, not the LLM client.
 Any LLM client configured to use Aperture can access any provider your admin has set up.
 Refer to the provider compatibility reference for the full list of supported providers and API formats.